Pennsylvania School Districts Continue To Struggle With Medical Marijuana Laws

 “The guidance that school districts are receiving from the Department of Health and the Department of Education just isn’t very clear or detailed, or existing at all,” she explained.

-The medical marijuana law that was signed by Governor Tom Wolf back in August of 2016 required state education officials to publish rules and regulations regarding the matter 18 months after the law was signed.
+The medical marijuana law that was signed by Governor Tom Wolf back in August 2016 required state education officials to publish rules and regulations regarding the matter 18 months after the law was signed.
 To date, no rules or regulations have been handed down to the struggling school districts.

 Speaking to Pittsburgh Post-Gazette, Education Department spokesman Eric Levis said the rules and regulations regarding administrating medical marijuana at school to children in need should be released within the next few months.